W4RH4WK/cpp-init/opinions.md

 `const` should not be used when returning values or for non-static member variables (prefer a getter here).

+## `struct` vs. `class`

+There's hardly any difference whether you use the keyword `struct` or `class` for defining a type.
+My rule of thumb is to use `class` when the type has non-public members, or special copy / move semantics.
+The keywords `protected`, `private`, `delete` are good indicators for using `class`.

+Also, put the `public` part first, then `protected`, then `private`.

 ## On Code Duplication

 The urge to minimize code duplication is often thrown around when people talk about *clean* code.
 Code duplication **can** indeed be a source of bugs, but not every form of code duplication is equally problematic or avoidable.
 I tend to distinguish between 3 different categories:

-- **Avoidable code duplication:** is code that is typically duplicated because it was easier to copy-paste an already existing code snippet and modify it slightly without putting a little bit of thought into it.
+- **Avoidable code duplication:** is code that got duplicated primarily because of the author's laziness.
+  Copy-paste was easier than putting a little more thought into it.
-  This form of code duplication is characterized by you **always** being better off removing the duplication and refactoring the code accordingly.
+  This form of code duplication is characterized by you **always** being better off refactoring the code, removing the duplication.

 - **Unavoidable code duplication:** is a form of code duplication (or boilerplate code) that we cannot avoid because of technical reasons.
   This commonly happens when our programming language or framework is missing some crucial feature (e.g. reflection).